byBackfish/AvalonAddons/README.md

-Yes

-initially forked from https://github.com/myoun/fabric-example-mod-kotlin-with-kotlin-dsl, but github removed the tag when changing visibility
+Used https://github.com/myoun/fabric-example-mod-kotlin-with-kotlin-dsl as a template.
+Github removed the tag when changing visibility